EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-actions.md

 Route Based Actions
 -------------------

-This type of actions allow you to execute any controller of your existing application, without the need to define a custom AdminController.
-In this case, the `name` of the action is treated as the route name and its type must be `route`:
+This type of actions allows you to execute any controller defined in your existing application, without the need to define a custom AdminController.
+In this case, the `name` of the action is treated as the route name and you must add a `type` option with the `route` value:

 ```yaml
 easy_admin: